 Plant, cork, silica sand, thermoplastics, and other ingredients can be used in turf today, not just the rubber crumbs that immediately come to mind in commercial applications.
 Sometimes referred to as next-gen turf, these have become popular in home applications and even for use in sports fields.

 Some types of infill products can aid in the absorption and drainage of liquids, including rainwater.
 This helps the artificial turf appear more like real grass and avoid a soggy pond from forming in your backyard.
 There’s no standing water when you have a great, drainage-promoting infill product, avoiding pesky insect growth.

 Some types of turf infill have antimicrobial properties that are effective in reducing bacteria, algae, and mildew.
 There are also forms of the product that reduce the ammonia buildup from urine or other pollutants.
 Especially for pet owners, you’ll want to look for these specialized form of turf infill with odor-reducing properties and those that make cleaning your turf easier.

 The backing of artificial grass is supported by installing turf infill.
 This key structural feature of the turf can be damaged by UV radiation and by foot traffic.
 Not only do the blades of grass keep their shape, but the backing maintains its shape and stays in place because of the extra weight.
 A strong backing helps the turf lay flat and avoids warping.
 In this way, infill helps to avoid potentially costly repairs to the turf and backing down the line.

 For new turf installation and the maintenance of existing artificial grass in San Diego, consult US Turf.
 The company specializes in natural-looking, luxurious artificial turf materials.
-For residential turf installations, especially in drought conditions, the San Diego turf company has the expertise to walk you through the best options for turf and infill for your needs.
-Learn more today.
+For residential turf installations, especially in drought conditions, we have the expertise to walk you through the best options for turf and infill for your needs.